-As College of the Canyons begins its 35th year, it has positioned itself to be a vital and enduring educational and economic force in the region.
-From modern facilities, to a capable and enthusiastic staff, to innovative programs and high-tech solutions --- those who are currently involved with the College and those who will grace its doors in the future will find a safe, collegial campus that embodies a learning environment second to none!
+As College of the Canyons celebrates its 35th year, it has positioned itself to be a vital, enduring educational and economic force in the region.
+From visionary leadership to state-of-the-art facilities, to annual double-digit growth, to a capable and enthusiastic staff, to innovative programs and high-tech solutions - those who are currently involved with the college and those who will grace its doors in the future will find a safe, fiscally stable, collegial campus that provides an educational experience second to none!